jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).048.jpeg)

 You can say __A__ calls __B__, or __B__ is called from __A__.
 You could say that the line is directed outwards: the call line first exists a square, to next find its target procedure.
 The connected symbols here represent the same procedure.
-The side effect of a diamond though, is that it *executes*. __C__ is now part of procedure __A__ and it will execute when __A__ executes.
+The side effect of a diamond though, is that it *executes*. __C__ is now part of procedure __A__ and it might execute when __A__ executes.
 It’s like the code of __B__ is inserted right into procedure __A__.
 Considering that, it seems that the direction of the line doesn’t really matter: both symbols simply represent the same procedure.
 But a procedure does have a definition in one place while the other symbols are calls or references to it.
 The topic of direction is looked at closer in the *Lines* chapter, but I’ll tell you now that the direction of a line is usually outwards.

 If one square is called, its contained squares are called too.